What Is a RACI Matrix? Definition, Examples, Uses

 • RACI is a project management acronym for the different responsibility types within a project: Responsible, Accountable, Consulted, and Informed.

-• The RACI matrix, or RACI chart, clarifies the roles named individuals or groups will play in the successful delivery of the project.
+• The RACI matrix, also known as a RACI chart, clarifies the roles named individuals or groups will play in the successful delivery of the project.

 • Accurate RACI matrices help ensure a project’s success before it even begins.